Nyima County

-With an area of 62349 km2 and a population of 29,000 (2012), it has an average population density of less than 0.4 people per square kilometre.
+With an area of 62349 km2 and a population of 33,006 (2020), it has an average population density of approximately 0.53 people per square kilometre.

 It is situated in the central-northern part of the Tibetan Plateau, between Nagqu's Shuanghu County to the east and Ngari's Gêrzê County to the west.

+Administrative divisions

+The county is divided into 1 town and 13 townships: